 Iris T. Toliver

-Frank David Milligan was born September 28, 1875, in the City of Jefferson, Jefferson Twp., Greene Co., IA, and died April 9, 1942, in Greene Co., IA, at age 66.
-He is the son of David Milligan of Scotland and Adaline Reynolds "Addie" King of New York.
+Frank David Milligan was born September 28, 1875, in the City of Jefferson, Jefferson Twp., Greene Co., IA, and died April 9, 1942, at his home, Jefferson, Greene Co., IA, at age 66.
+Buried in Jefferson Cemetery, Jefferson, Grant Twp., Greene Co., IA.
+He is the son of David Milligan of Kircud-Brightshire, Scotland, and Adaline Rosaline "Addie" King of North Gage, NY.

 Iris T. Toliver was born April 22, 1877, in the City of Jefferson, Jefferson Twp., Greene Co., IA, and died July 2, 1957, in the City of Jefferson, Jefferson Twp., Greene Co., IA, at age 80.
-She is the daughter of Gillum Solon Toliver of Bolingreen, Owen Co., IN, and Belle Salome Blake of Pennsylvania.
+Buried in Jefferson Cemetery, Jefferson, Grant Twp., Greene Co., IA.
+She is the daughter of Gillum Solon Toliver of Bolingreen, Owen Co., IN, and Belle Salome "Sonoma" Blake of Bloody Run, Bedford Co., PA.

 Frank David Milligan and Iris T. Toliver were married July 22, 1903, in the City of Jefferson, Jefferson Twp., Greene Co., IA.